- Portable Games

 The elderly gentleman bore an expression of great delight at Mylène remembering his name.
 Then the guests rushed to speak to her as if a dam had broken, striving to be first.

-"Miss Mylène, the new painkiller received your ideas, but has finally made it to release through joint development with Umbrella."
+"Miss Mylène, we incorporated your ideas into the new painkiller but it's finally made it to release through joint development with Umbrella."

-At the dinner party, such lip service and business tales flew about for a while.
+Such lip service and business tales flew about for a while at the dinner party.

 If that was the case, why'd she invite herself to this seat?
 Did she really have any trap prepared...